Koskisen’s Wood Procurement

 Koskisen’s Wood Procurement is in charge of the mills’ raw material supply and also delivers wood to other operators in southern Finland.
 Most of our wood comes from Finnish private forests, mainly in southern and eastern Finland (Häme, Uusimaa and Etelä-Savo).
-A small portion is imported, mostly from Russia.
-Imported wood is used as Plywood Industry’s raw material because the availability of Finnish birch in Koskisen’s wood procurement area does not always cover Plywood Industry’s material needs.
+We currently get wood only from Finland.

 In addition to the production units’ operations, Koskisen’s wood CoC systems and the ISO 14001 environmental standard ensure the level of control of the origin of wood in all of the countries in which the Group procures wood.

 Koskisen’s Wood Procurement is also responsible for the Group’s forests and manages forests for several private forest owners.

 Our wood procurement subcontractors have also committed to following the operational system requirements.

 Sustainable forest management ensures that there is enough wood raw material for future generations.
 We always know the origin of the wood and ensure that our forest management practices enable the forest to regenerate and protect natural diversity.

 Koskisen Wood Procurement complies with the requirements of the PEFCTM CoC and FSC® CoC chain of custody certificates.
 These ensure that the wood is harvested from sustainably managed forests where felling is carried out in accordance with the law and certification criteria.
 The origin of the raw material is inspected based on our procurement policy to ensure forests in protected areas are safeguarded and that wood is not procured from controversial sources.